IBM/ibm-licensing-operator/docs/Content/Install_offline.md

 kubectl apply -f deploy/role_binding.yaml
 ```

-g.
+f.
 Modify the `operator.yaml` image so that your private registry is used:

 - For **LINUX** users: